JoinColony/purser/docs/wallet-object.md

 This is the complete form of the Wallet Object, but in some cases, values are not going to be set due to various constraints.

-_**Example:** Instantiating a software wallet using an existing `private key` will not set the `mnemonic` since it's value cannot be reversed.
+_**Example:** Instantiating a software wallet using an existing `privateKey` will not set the `mnemonic` since it's value cannot be reversed.
 But instantiating a software wallet using a `mnemonic` phrase will also set the `privateKey`s prop value since that can be reversed._

 ## Contents: